Fort Myers Personal Injury Attorney

 • No upfront fees to pay

-• You pay nothing until you win
+• You pay only if you win;

 • The legal fees will depend on the percentage of your settlement or award.